Rohit-Agarwal-Khitchdee/EngagementManager/README.md

       Go back again and we're at the entry point to the app.
       Summarize MyApp::OnInit().
       So a wxWidgets app enters at MyApp::OnInit, creates a MyFrame::wxFrame
-      which creates a EngageUIWindow::wxWindow, which contains a ACManager
+      which creates a EngageUIWindow::wxWindow, which contains a UAManager
       that serves as the interface between wxWidgets and EngageUI.
       EngageUIWindow initializes EngageUI using a designated engageUI_init() fn.
       The EngageUI App designer initializes EngageUI in this fn
-      by creating a primary activity-context, in this case SACSrcEdr
+      by creating a primary activity-context handler, in this case SACHSrcEdr
-      and pushing it into the ACManager before returning the ACManager to EngageUIModalWindow.
+      and pushing it into the UAManager before returning the UAManager to EngageUIModalWindow.

    - App lifetime -- Paint and Kybd event handling
       ![Alt Text](https://hex-map.khitchdee.net/Modal-operation.png?v08-11-2022)
       Goto line 723 EngageUIWindow::OnKeyDown and open it.
       This is where all key down events are handled by EngageUIWindow.
       Goto kybd_map
-      That takes you to the activity-context manager's kybd_map fn.
+      That takes you to the user activity manager's kybd_map fn.
       This function set's pWin->m_bUsrActn which tells EngageUI
       that the user has done something.
-      Then, call's the kybd_map fn of the activity-context at the top of the AC stack
+      Then, call's the kybd_map fn of the activity-context handler at the top of the ACH stack
-      which is the currently active activity-context.
+      which is the currently active activity-context handler.

       Go Back (Ctrl-left) and close EngageUIWindow::OnKeyDown.
       Open EngageUIWindow::OnPaint the paint event handler for EngageUIWindow.
       This fn calls either disp_state if the event was not caused by the user
       in which case the state of the entire app needs to be reloaded.
-      or disp_update in which case the activity-context decides what needs to be updated.
+      or disp_update in which case the activity-context handler decides what needs to be updated.
       Goto disp_state.
       You can read the comments inside 529 then close it.
-      The activity context manager contains a stack of activity-contexts
+      The user activity manager contains a stack of activity-context handlers
-      and displays each AC's disp_state in back to front order (bottom to top of stack).
+      and displays each handler's disp_state in back to front order (bottom to top of stack).
       Go back.
       Now goto disp_update and look that code and come back.
-      Note that disp_update only calls the AC at the top of the AC stack, the current AC.
+      Note that disp_update only calls the handler at the top of the ACH stack, the current handler.

       So during execution stage, wxWidgets sends key down and paint events to EngageUIWindow.
-      EngageUIWindow delegates these to the activity-context manager
+      EngageUIWindow delegates these to the user activity manager
-      which dispatches them appropriately to activity-contexts it manages.
+      which dispatches them appropriately to activity-context handlers it manages.

    - App exit -- EngageUI shutdown and app state serialisation.
     When an EngageUI app is ready to exit, it tells the wxWidgets app to shutdown
     which results in ~EngageUIWindow being called.
     Open 780.
 EngageUIWIndow::~EngageUIWindow and goto engageUI_exit(), study that code and return.
-    enagegUI_exit serializes the AC manager and all the ACs it contains to a state file.
+    enagegUI_exit serializes the UA manager and all the ACHs it contains to a state file.
     Next time the app is launched, it reads state from this file
     to reloads the last operational state of the app.
-    It also free's the ACmanager which in turn free's all the ACs it contains.
+    It also free's the UAmanager which in turn free's all the ACHs it contains.
-    The ACmanager and the ACs are all created on the heap.
+    The UAmanager and the AC Handlers are all created on the heap.

     Press Escape to exit the app.
     Then relaunch the app.
 You should be back where you left off.